Kim Dotcom: Megaupload arrest and extradition proceedings

 In February 2003, Dotcom set up Data Protect Limited, but changed the name to Megaupload in 2005.
 He was the chief executive officer.
-Megaupload was an online file hosting and sharing service in which users could share links to files for viewing or editing, much of it pirated.
+Megaupload was an online file-hosting and sharing service in which users could share links to files for viewing or editing, much of it pirated.
 Eventually it had over 150 employees, US$175 million revenues, and 50 million daily visitors.
-At its peak Megaupload was estimated to be the 13th most popular site on the Internet and responsible for 4% of all Internet traffic.
+At its peak Megaupload was estimated to be the 13th-most popular site on the Internet and responsible for 4% of all Internet traffic.

 On 5 January 2012, indictments were filed in Virginia in the United States against Dotcom and other company executives with crimes including racketeering, conspiring to commit copyright infringement, and conspiring to commit money laundering.
-Two weeks later (20 January), Kim Dotcom, Finn Batato, Mathias Ortmann and Bram van der Kolk were arrested in Coatesville, New Zealand, by New Zealand Police, in an armed raid on Dotcom's house involving 76 officers and two helicopters.
+Two weeks later on 20 January, Dotcom, Finn Batato, Mathias Ortmann and Bram van der Kolk were arrested in Coatesville, New Zealand by the New Zealand Police, in an armed raid on Dotcom's house involving 76 officers and two helicopters.
 Seized assets included eighteen luxury cars, large TVs, works of art and US$175 million in cash.
-Dotcom's bank accounts were frozen denying him access to 64 bank accounts world-wide, including BNZ and Kiwibank accounts in New Zealand, government bonds and money from numerous PayPal accounts.
+Dotcom's bank accounts were frozen, denying him access to 64 bank accounts world-wide, including BNZ and Kiwibank accounts in New Zealand, government bonds and money from numerous PayPal accounts.

 Dotcom was remanded to Mt Eden Prison and alleged poor treatment by the authorities.
 On 22 February, North Shore District Court Judge Nevin Dawson overturned previous rulings and released Dotcom on bail, reasoning that Dotcom had neither the ability nor desire to flee the country.